-Dr. Amr Talaat Minister of Communications and Information Technology inaugurates Huawei’s new Cairo office
+Dr. Amr Talaat Minister of Communications and Information Technology inaugurates Huawei’s New Cairo office

 PHOTO

-Cairo, Egypt: Egypt's Minister of Communications and Information Technology; Dr. Amr Talaat officially inaugurated Huawei’s new office in Egypt with His Excellency Ambassador Liao Liqiang, the Chinese Ambassador to Egypt; Eng.
+Dr. Amr Talaat Egypt's Minister of Communications and Information Technology officially inaugurated Huawei’s new office in Egypt with His Excellency Ambassador Liao Liqiang, the Chinese Ambassador to Egypt; Eng.
 Ahmed El Zaher, CEO of Egypt's Information Technology Industry Development Agency (ITIDA); and Jim Liu, CEO of Huawei Egypt.

-This move aligns with Huawei's strategy to expand its operations in Egypt while reaffirming its long-term commitment to supporting Egypt's digital transformation and ICT ecosystem.
+This step is in line with Huawei's long-standing strategy since 2000, to expand its operations in the region while reaffirming its long-term commitment to supporting Egypt's digital transformation and ICT ecosystem.
 By taking this strategic step, Huawei envisions Egypt as an innovation hub for the MENA region and positions the country as a key outsourcing destination.

 The ceremony commenced with welcome remarks from Mr. Jim Liu, CEO of Huawei Egypt, who highlighted Huawei's long history in Egypt and its role in supporting the country's digital transformation.
 He noted that the company currently provides over 2700 direct and indirect job opportunities; including over 900 employees working in the Global Service Center, with 30% employees coming from different Egyptian governorates outside Cairo.